martinemde/martinemde.github.io/_posts/2024-10-22-params-expect-new-rails-feature.md

 {% highlight ruby %}
 # allows an Array of favorite_pies, but not an array of users.
 params.expect(user: [ :name, favorite_pies: [[ :flavor ]] ])
-#                        Requires an Array  ^^         ^^
+#     Note the explicit Array format above: ^^         ^^
 {% endhighlight %}

 The rest of this post will dig into why and how the new syntax works, how to use it, and some of the gotchas that you might experience with this change.

-## Params tampering
+## The Problem of Params Tampering

 I briefly alluded to the problem with the old params filtering pattern.
 What if the users sends this?

-`PATCH /user/1?user=hax`
+{% highlight ruby %}
+PATCH /user/1?user=hax
+{% endhighlight %}

-The result, using our old code above, is this:
+The result using our old code above is an error:

 ```
 NoMethodError in UsersController#update
 undefined method `permit' for an instance of String
 ```

-It's not so bad.
-The filtering did prevent bad input from being interpreted, but it raised a 500 error.
-That's not great.
+It's not _so_ bad.
+The filtering did prevent bad input, but it raised a 500 error.
+Not great.

 It probably also got reported to an exception tracking service.
-Also not great if you're on call.
+Also not great if you're getting paged.

 ### NoMethodError: undefined method 'permit' for instance of String